grislyeye/grislyeye.com/posts/ogl.md

 layout: page.hbs
 title: Open Gaming License
 ---
-<P>THIS LICENSE IS APPROVED FOR GENERAL USE.
+<p>THIS LICENSE IS APPROVED FOR GENERAL USE.
 PERMISSION TO DISTRIBUTE THIS LICENSE
-IS MADE BY WIZARDS OF THE COAST!</P>
+IS MADE BY WIZARDS OF THE COAST!</p>

-<P>OPEN GAME LICENSE Version  1.0a</P>
+<p>OPEN GAME LICENSE Version  1.0a</p>

-<P>The following text is the property of Wizards of the Coast, Inc. and is
+<p>The following text is the property of Wizards of the Coast, Inc. and is
 Copyright 2000 Wizards of the Coast, Inc ("Wizards").
-All Rights Reserved.</P>
+All Rights Reserved.</p>

-<P>1.
+<p>1.
 Definitions: (a)"Contributors" means the copyright and/or trademark
 owners who have contributed Open Game Content; (b)"Derivative Material" means copyrighted material including derivative works and translations (including into other computer languages), potation, modification,